mstksg/inCode/copy/entries/effective-llm-assisted-haskell-1.md

 time, it is only doing this as the easy way out.
 Yes, every once in a while it will discover a legitimate reason, but has not properly weighted `P(legitimate
 | attempted)`.
 Most of the attempts will be as hacks, and it will be more than
-happy to follow through with an attempt if it truly is the "simplest way".
+happy to follow through with an attempt if it truly is the ["simplest way"]{.llm}.

 Understanding something as constraint-evading behavior doesn't mean "ban this behavior".
 It is meant to help highlight situations where 99% of the time, it's